-And...What Can You Expect From a Thermory Sauna?
+And...What Can You Expect from Forever Saunas?

-QUESTION #1: WHAT IS THERMALLY
+QUESTION #1: WHAT IS THERMALLY MODIFIED WOOD?

 Thermally modified wood is wood whose structure has undergone chemical changes by a controlled process of wood being heated to greater than ~356°F (or, 180°C).
 When the wood is heated, it releases moisture and its chemical composition is completely transformed.
 The key, though, is the absence of oxygen during the heating.
 Low oxygen content prevents the wood from burning at these high temperatures, and instead induces the chemical and structural changes that increase durability.

 In addition to heat treatment, other technologies can be used to achieve this.
 Some wood manufacturers use water vapor, while others include hot oil or the addition of chemicals.